2026 Broadcast TV Return Dates: When Your Favorite Shows Are Back On ABC, CBS, The CW, Fox, And NBC

-Now that ABC, CBS, Fox and NBC have all unveiled their winter schedules, TVLine compiled a comprehensive calendar — in list form, alphabetized by show — of every confirmed scripted and unscripted series returning in the first quarter of 2026.
-Where applicable, we've included dates for each show's final episodes of 2025, along with their first new episodes of the new year.
+What follows is a comprehensive calendar — in list form, alphabetized by show — of every confirmed scripted and unscripted series returning in the first quarter of 2026 across ABC, CBS, The CW, Fox, and NBC.
+We've included dates for each show's final episodes of 2025, along with their first new episodes of the new year.

 | Show Title (Network) | Last 2025 Episode | First 2026 Episode |